 What are the new rules for landlords?

-So if you’re feeling pretty confident with all the existing rules on the landlord checklist, make sure you’re up to date with all the new rules and adjustments which are listed below.
+So if you’re feeling pretty confident with all the existing rules on the landlord checklist, make sure you’re up to date with what the new landlord legislation is, which is listed below.

 More local authorities are broadening their landlord licensing rules to include standard, single-tenancy buy-to-lets.